John Curtin Prime Ministerial Library Program Statement

 Introduction and purpose

 The John Curtin Prime Ministerial Library (JCPML) recognises the contribution to Australian society of war-time prime minister and international statesman, John Curtin (1885-1945).
-It is Australia’s first prime ministerial library and is situated on the Bentley campus of Curtin University in Perth, Western Australia.
+It is Australia’s first prime ministerial library and is situated on the Perth campus of Curtin University in Perth, Western Australia.
 The JCPML aims to advance knowledge and enrich culture by providing a focus for research and educational programs which engage Curtin staff, students and the wider community.

 The JCPML operates within the framework of the University and Library strategic plans.